arthurrauter/ormlite-android/README.md

 # ormlite-android
 Using ORMLite with Android.
-'One to Many' and 'Many to Many' relation included.
+'One to Many' and 'Many to Many' relationships.
 Developed with Android Studio.
 Database is Sqlite3.

 ## setup
-Go to `Project Structure` -> `app` (or whatever your main module is) and in the `Dependecies` tab add the follow modules:
+Go to `Project Structure` click the `app` module (or whatever your main module is) and in the `Dependecies` tab add the follow modules:
 - com.j256.ormlite:ormlite-android:4.48
-- com.j256.ormlite:ormlite-android:4.48
+- com.j256.ormlite:ormlite-core:4.48

 You will need to create:
-- `raw` folder inside you project's `res` folder
+- a `raw` folder inside you project's `res` folder
 - an empty `ormlite_config.txt` inside the `raw` folder (otherwise you can't run DatabaseConfigUtil)